TUTORIALS - UE3 MODELING 1 - BASICS

 The settings marked must be enabled.
 Anything else is optionally and won't make a difference to the engine.

 Note that models cannot be exported together.
-Every model needs a separate ASE file or it will merge itself with other models into one big object.
+Every model needs to be a separate ASE file.

-In the Generic Browser go to the File menu - Import - and select your file.
-Once you ok'ed the import dialog, a new window will pop up.
+In the Content Browser, at the bottom left, click Import – and select your file.
+Once you ok’ed the import dialog, a new window will pop up.

 This new window allows you to set a name for the object, and a name for the package.
 Optionally you can also set a Group name if you desire so.
-Be sure to not use spaces in names.
+Be sure to not use spaces in names, nor any non standard characters.
+Note: If you receive an error along the lines of “Generated/Imported vertex count ratio exceeds…”, don’t worry.
+You can ignore it.
+It has to do with the number of hard edged polygons.

-Once imported, you should browse to the package, and double click your mesh in it.
-The Staticmesh Properties window will open.
+Once imported, you should browse to the package, and double click your mesh.
+The Static Mesh Editor window will open.

 Expand the LODInfo to add your materials to the mesh again.
 If done correctly, the mesh will have exactly as many material slots as you added to the Multi Sub Object in 3DSMax.